 M.A. in Mental Health Counseling (license eligible)

-The Master of Arts degree program in Mental Health Counseling (MAMHC) combines BGSP-NJ’s integrative approach to learning about unconscious mental life with the practicality of a license-eligible counseling degree.
+The Master of Arts degree program in Mental Health Counseling (MAMHC) combines ICPS' integrative approach to learning about unconscious mental life with the practicality of a license-eligible counseling degree.
 Students gain the knowledge, skills, and experience needed for licensed clinical practice in professional counseling while developing a psychodynamic understanding of healthy human development and psychopathology.
+States vary in their licensing requirements.
+Before enrolling at ICPS, students should consult the rules and regulations regarding licensure in counseling for the particular state in which they wish to practice.
+To aid in this process, ICPS has researched whether its M.A. program in Mental Health Counseling meets the educational licensing requirements in U.S. states.
+Click here for more information.

 In this program, students: